xdbfoundation/go/services/frontier/internal/docs/reference/tutorials/follow-received-payments.md

 This tutorial assumes that you:

 - Have node.js installed locally on your machine.
+(Node version >= 12.0.0)
 - Have curl installed locally on your machine.
 - Are running on Linux, OS X, or any other system that has access to a bash-like shell.